TREX-CoE/qmckl_gpu/README.md

 <img src="https://trex-coe.eu/sites/default/files/styles/responsive_no_crop/public/2022-01/QMCkl%20code.png?itok=UvOUClA5" width=200>

 This repository is a work-in-progress GPU addon to the [QMCkl library](https://github.com/TREX-CoE/qmckl).
 It provides alternatives to the standard QMCkl functions to perform computations on GPU.
-The library is based on OpenMP offload and OpenACC, as to support a wide variety of compilers and targets.
+The library is based on OpenMP offload and OpenACC, as to support a wide variety of compilers and targets combinations.

 # Basic installation

-The project uses Autotools :
+The project uses GNU Autotools :

 ```
 bash autogen.sh